This Keto Spinach Quiche with buttery almond flour quiche crust, garlicky spinach, and melted cheddar.

 Yes, you can make a different variation of this recipe using different fillings.
 Other low-carb vegetables that I recommend are:

 - Small broccoli florets

 - Fried bacon and onion

 This keto quiche can be served any time of the day as a make-ahead keto breakfast, fulfilling brunch to breaking your fast, or as a light dinner.

 The best side dishes to this quiche recipe are:

 This keto spinach quiche is not different from other classic quiche recipes.
 Therefore it stores really well in the fridge for up to 4 days.

-You can also freeze quiche slices in individual airtight containers or wrap them into plastic wrap.
+You can also freeze quiche slices in individual airtight containers or wrap them in plastic wrap.

 Great news, you don’t have to defrost the quiche slices.
 Pop them in the warm oven as mentioned above until hot and crispy, about 12 minutes.

-If you love spinach, I have a few other tasty keto spinach recipes for you to try:
+If you love spinach, I have a few other tasty spinach recipes for you to try: